wangzhizhou/Fish-eye-Image-Correction-Code/README.md

 * This project is developed by visual studio 2015 and can be opened by vs2015 or later version.
 You computer system should be windows 8.1/10 which can install the IDE.

-* The OpenCV 2.4.8 is used in this code, and you do not't need to configure the OpenCV development environment, just checkout the project to you local repo, and use you IDE(vs2015 or later) to open it, then click F5 to build and run it.
+* The OpenCV 2.4.8 is used in this code, and you do not't need to configure the OpenCV development environment, just checkout the project to you local repo, and use your IDE(vs2015 or later) to open it, then click F5 to build and run it.

-* If you found the program can been build successfully, but need some dlls to run.
+* If you found the program can been built successfully, but need some `dll`s to run.
 You should open the `project property page` and clike the `Debug` label in the left column, then change the `Work Directory` value(in the right column) to `$(SolutionDir)opencv248vc12x86release\bin`, and re-run the built project.

-* The OpenCV related headers and libs has been included in this project, and the dlls are also added in the directory of execute file.
+* The OpenCV related headers and libs has been included in this project, and the dlls are also added in the directory of execute file(in directory: `\product\`).
 So, it just work!

 * And the project is in developing, so it may be updated sometime when I feel there should be added something.

-## This basic function of the project:
+## The basic function of the project:
 You can use this program to carry out basic experiments for circular fisheye images:

 * Circular Area Parameters Extration.